LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Computer vision syntax.md

 **`DataLoaders:`** similar to datablocks but allows you to use even less code
 - Information providing is very similar (i.e. the data, the classification, etc.)

+*Note* → label for data is typically in file names or folder path (parent folder)

 # References